zhu-jz/rodent_code/readme.txt

    a search function that can be read at one sitting (thank You, Pablo Vazquez, it would not be possible without Your work!)

-2. Providing a simple framework for testing new ideas and showcasing them (I'm planning a short paper on a "sliding LMR" concept)
+2. Providing a simple framework for testing and showcasing new ideas

 3. Providing an engine that is fun to play against, with adjustable strength and different personalities.